Gym Flooring Guide – How to Pick Between Rubber Mats, Rolls and Other Choices

 A concrete subfloor is ideal, and it’s the only subfloor you should have if you plan on dropping weights at all when doing olympic lifts or being careless.

-For a medium- or high-pile carpet, you’re going to either need to pull up the carpet (ideal) or lay sheets of 3/4″ plywood over it.
-(The plywood will actually be 23/32″, or just under 3/4″)
+For a medium- or high-pile carpet, you’re going to either need to pull up the carpet (ideal) or lay sheets of 3/4″ (or 23/32″) plywood over it.

 For low-pile commercial carpet, you can lay mats directly on them.